A DOG’S HOME IS NOT HIS CASTLE

 1. Dogs get overheated, dehydrated, and suffer heat stroke quite easily.
 They are also susceptible to sunburn.

-Beneficial alternative- Taking a nice long walk, practicing on leash training skills, and playing together outdoors will give your puppy all the fresh air and sun required.
+Beneficial alternative- Taking a long walk, practicing on-leash training skills, and playing outdoors together will give your puppy all the fresh air and sun he needs.

 1. I know; a tired dog is a good dog.
-However, if your puppy is left to his own devices he will be digging, chewing, eating, and destroying anything he feels like.
+However, if your puppy is left to his own devices, he will dig, chew, eat, and destroy anything he feels like.
+So why can’t he do the same inside your home?

-Beneficial alternative- If you must allow your puppy to have the freedom of going outside alone, do it for a limited amount of time.
-It will give you more control over your puppy if you bring him inside and work with him on his behavioral skills.
+Beneficial alternative- If you must allow your puppy to go outside alone, do it for a limited time.
+It will give you more control over your puppy if you bring him inside and work on his behavioral skills with him.
 Teach him to play with his toys and be content.
 If he’s good, he gets to go outside again.

 Leave a Reply